Mykhailo Hrushevsky: Activities in Galicia

 After moving to Lviv, Hrushevskyi further involved himself with the Shevchenko Scientific Society and was appointed head of its Historical-Philosophical Section.
-In 1897 he was elected the organization's president and started reorganizing the society, turning it into an institution resembling an academy of sciences, collecting funds, founding a library, a museum and an archeographic commission and developing press organs.
+In 1897 he was elected the organization's president and started reorganizing the society, turning it into an institution resembling an academy of sciences, collecting funds, founding a library, a museum and an archaeographical commission and developing press organs.
 One of Hrushevsky's close collaborators in Lviv was Ukrainian poet Ivan Franko; after 1902 the two men became neighbours, constructing their villas on a common land plot on the outskirts of Lviv.
 Hrushevsky also contributed to the development of Ukrainian schooling and worked on the organization of a Ukrainian university in Lviv.
 In 1898 he initiated the republishing of Ivan Kotliarevsky's Eneida, and in the next year co-founded the Ruthenian-Ukrainian Publishing Society.

 It was in Austrian Galicia that Hrushevsky first became active in politics, speaking out against Polish political predominance and Ruthenian particularism and supporting a national Ukrainian identity that would unite both eastern and western parts of the country.
 In 1899, he was a cofounder of the Galician-based National Democratic Party, which looked forward to eventual Ukrainian independence.
 Among Hrushevskyi's close friends in Lviv were painter Ivan Trush and lawyer Severyn Danylovych.